-Assistance from the Province of Ontario

-Ontario Fire Marshal and Emergency Management
+Assistance from the Province of Ontario through the Office of the Fire Marshal and Emergency Management

 On the declaration of an Emergency by the Head of Council, the Ontario Fire Marshal and Emergency Management may deploy a liaison team to the REOC.
 This team will provide advice and assistance to the RECG.
+The Provincial Emergency Operations Centre (PEOC) can provide support as required.